 - If a particular external email address is added to your Active Directory contact list, it will be treated by the program as an internal email address and this condition will be false.
 See our Knowledge Base article to learn more.

-Message type - this article describes how to configure the Message type condition.
+Message header - this article describes how to configure the Message header condition.